RivinHD/Tsunami-Simulation/docs_sphinx/submissions/amrex.rst

 ^^^^^^^^^

 Here we want to give you a rough overview of the program.
 To do this, we have made a **flowchart** of the main functions that the program goes through.
-The following chapter will explain the process and give an overview of the steps the program has to perform.
+The :ref:`next chapter <codewalkthrough>` explains the process in more detail and the steps the programme has to perform.

 .. raw:: html